What is the prime number?

 How to find prime numbers?

 Many mathematicians have worked on primality tests to test whether a number is prime.
 However, the oldest study of prime numbers was conducted by ancient Greek mathematicians.
-One of such famous demonstrations were given by Euclid in his book Euclid’s Elements, which discusses about the infinite many primes.
+One of such famous demonstrations was given by Euclid in his book Euclid's Elements, which discusses the infinite many primes.

-Fibonacci, who was an italian mathematician was the first to describe trial division for primarily test.
-But the greek mathematician Eratosthenes found a simple method to find prime numbers.
-This algorithm is known as sieve of Eratosthenes to find prime numbers upto a given limit.
+Fibonacci, who was an Italian mathematician, was the first to describe trial division for primality test.
+But the Greek mathematician Eratosthenes found a simple method to find prime numbers.
+This algorithm is known as the Sieve Of Eratosthenes to find prime numbers.

-In Sieve of Eratosthenes method, each number is tested for its primality, by processing each number one by one.
+In the sieve of eratosthenes method, each number is tested for its primality, by processing each number one by

 Let's understand how this algorithm works by finding the prime numbers between 1 and 100.

-Step 1: Cross out 1 as it is neither a prime not a composite.
+Step 1: Cross out 1 as it is neither a prime nor a composite.

 Step 2: Encircle 2 and cross out all multiples of 2.

-Step 3: Encircle 3 and cross out all multiples of 3, leaving out the one which have been already crossed out.
+Step 3: Encircle 3 and cross out all multiples of 3, leaving out the one which has been already crossed out.

 Step 4: Encircle 5 and cross out all multiples of 5, again do not cross out which have already been crossed.